 Including Fish in Your Diet?
 Enjoy Our Raleigh Seafood Restaurant!

 If you decide that fish is right for your personal diet we invite you to enjoy our delicious dishes at our Calabash Seafood restaurant in Raleigh.
-We have been serving up various types of tasty fish and shellfish for over 30 years and people are always coming back for more!
-Order online here today or call 919-833-4661 and our team will get started on your scrumptious meal.
+We have been serving up various types of tasty fish and shellfish on our menu for over 30 years and people are always coming back for more!
+Order online here today and our team will get started on your scrumptious meal.